Sampling using Adaptive Regenerative Processes: Theory

 A further difference between our present analysis and the previous works cited above concerns the nature of the killing mechanism.
 In all previous works, the killing mechanism was given by an additional random clock $\tau_\partial$ of the form

 for an appropriate killing rate $\kappa:\mathcal X \to [0,\infty]$ and $\xi\sim \mathrm{Exp}(1)$ independent (in discrete-time settings the obvious modifications need to be made).

 By contrast, our present setting is considering \textit{two competing clocks} $\zeta$ and $T$, each of which defined as in \eqref{eq:general-tau} with their own respective arrival rates $\kappa^\pm$ and independent exponential random variables $\xi, \xi'$.
-A `killing' event in our setting is then the event
+A `killing' event in our setting is then the event $\zeta < T$, namely that the clock with rate $\kappa^-$ rings before the clock with rate $\kappa^+$.